faafzal/LibraryManagementSystem/README.md

 By default, new users are regular users and not admin users.
 To create an admin user, the admin must change the admin value to YES in RegisterController.java

-I'm using JFrame for the front end.
+I am using JFrame for the front end.
 Each screen is a separate view, and each view has a controller.
-I'm using sqlite database for the back end.
+I am using sqlite database for the back end.